Categories

 Each day this week I’ll be sharing quotes from sci-fi movies or books along with my thoughts on how far technologies still needs to go and where I think it will go too far.

-From the film, The Prestige, I give you…
+From the book, The Island of Dr. Moreau I give you…

 Powered by Linky Tools Click here to follow this hop or enter your link to join in.